Rosemary's Cornwall Links: people and genealogy new links castles film landscape tourism travel places

 Richard Trevithick inventor and engineer.
 Born in Illogan in 1771

 Richard Trevithick inventor and engineer.
-Born in Illogan in 1771 he began experimenting with the idea of producing a steam locomotive.
-Trevithick Trusts Site a trust for the protection of Cornwall's industrial heritage.
-'Trevithick Celebrations' working group set up in February 2001.
-Camborne Trevithick Day.
-The Trevithick Trust has now ceased operating.
-A stained glass window in the memory of Richard Trevithick is in Westminster Abbey
+Trevithick was born in Illogan in 1771 and began experimenting with the idea of producing a steam locomotive.
+The Trevithick Trust was a charity for the protection of Cornwall's industrial heritage but has now ceased operating.
+The Trevithick Society which was founded in 1935 and is concerned with Cornwall’s industrial archaeology.
+Camborne Trevithick Day. watch Trevithick Day in Camborne Trevithick Day 2010 in Camborne.
+A stained glass window in the memory of Richard Trevithick is in Westminster Abbey.
+New Camborne railway museum and archive store planned by Trevithick Society

 Roger Slack